Integrated Bachelor’s/Credential Program

 Students are expected to successfully complete their culminating clinical practice courses at first attempt.
 On rare occasions, students with unsuccessful first attempts will be eligible to petition the Division of Teacher Education to repeat the course, but a successful petition is required for a student to repeat.
 A culminating clinical practice course can be repeated only once.

-Students who earn an NC grade in a culminating clinical practice, fieldwork, or internship experience as a result of a lapse in professional responsibility, integrity, or ethical conduct may not be eligible to petition to repeat the course for which they received the nonpassing grade.
+Students who earn an NC grade in a culminating clinical practice or during fieldwork as a result of a lapse in professional responsibility, integrity, or ethical conduct may not be eligible to petition to repeat the course for which they received the nonpassing grade.

 To be eligible for a credential, students must demonstrate the following:

-- Conferral of a bachelor’s degree in allied health, liberal studies, or math
+- Conferral of a bachelor’s degree from APU in allied health, liberal studies, or math.

 It is the student’s responsibility to submit a credential application through the Office of Credentials upon completion of a credential program to receive their California preliminary teaching credential.
 This request may be submitted to the office up to one month before completion of all credential requirements.